Tutorial and Recipe SheleeArt Style: Dutch Pour Painting

 This post may contain affiliate links.
 We may earn a small commission from purchases made through them, at no additional cost to you.

-In this tutorial I present my method for the Dutch Pour with lacings in SheleeArt style.
+In this tutorial, I present my method for the Dutch Pour with lacings in SheleeArt style.
 The preparation is a bit more complicated than for other pouring techniques, but the effort is worth it.
 There are different (more or less secret) recipes for this method, but most use products that are not available in the United States.
-Therefore I have developed my own recipe for this technique, using products you can easily source on amazon.
+Therefore I have developed my own recipe for this technique, using products you can easily source.
 In this step-by-step tutorial including YouTube video I’ll tell you all about it.

 What is the SheleeArt Style / SheleeArt Stretching Bloom Technique?